 Mon-Fri: 8am-4:30pm, Sat-Sun: 8am-1:30pm

-Bloomsbury Coffee House welcomes in freelancers with open arms, and their hours make it easy to drop by at your most productive hours.
+Bloomsbury Coffee House welcomes in freelancers with open arms – you could even call it a co-working cafe – and their hours make it easy to drop by at your most productive hours.
 Another award winner, they won ‘Best Coffee Place in Bloomsbury, Fitzrovia & Holborn” at the Time Out Love London Awards 2018 in May.

 In an effort to help make you and other freelancers feel more comfortable, Bloomsbury openly advertises their free WiFi.
 You’ll also find plenty of plug sockets from the moment you’ll walk in the door, and there is almost always a seat available.
 On warmer days, you can even work al fresco as they place a couple of tables outside.